 What are the ‘luxe’ categories?

-Divided into 5 categories Ultra Luxe, Accessible Luxe, Affordable Luxe, Everyday Luxe and Broad Luxe, these ‘luxe categories’ represent an infinite number of brands, writers and editors, across multiple sectors, helping to ensure your next pitch is both accurate and relevant.
+Our Luxe Categories for Lifestyle PRs are divided into 5 categories Ultra Luxe, Accessible Luxe, Affordable Luxe, Everyday Luxe and Broad Luxe, these ‘luxe categories’ represent an infinite number of brands, writers and editors, across multiple sectors, helping to ensure your next pitch is both accurate and relevant.

 This, in turn, will keep the journalist fraternity happy, forever praising you on your accuracy and thrilled that you’re helping them with relevant stories.